Protocols

 When you use a method or property in an optional requirement, its type automatically becomes an optional.
 For example, a method of type (Int) -> String becomes ((Int) -> String)?.
 Note that the entire function type is wrapped in the optional, not the method’s return value.

 An optional protocol requirement can be called with optional chaining, to account for the possibility that the requirement was not implemented by a type that conforms to the protocol.
 You check for an implementation of an optional method by writing a question mark after the name of the method when it’s called, such as someOptionalMethod?(someArgument).
-For information on optional chaining, see Optional Chaining.
+For information on optional chaining, see Optional Chainingarrow-up-right.

 The following example defines an integer-counting class called Counter, which uses an external data source to provide its increment amount.
 This data source is defined by the CounterDataSource protocol, which has two optional requirements: